Ace Frehley: Music career

 Frehley began playing in local bands during high school.
 At age 18, he worked as a roadie for Jimi Hendrix.

 Early career

 Frehley's earliest bands included the Outrage, the Four Roses, King Kong, Honey (a cover band), the Magic People, and Molimo, who signed with and recorded for RCA Records.
-When Frehley's later band, Cathedral, began getting paying gigs, he dropped out of high school.
-At the insistence of his family and girlfriend, Frehley eventually returned and earned a diploma.
+When Frehley's later band, Cathedral, began getting paying gigs, he dropped out of high school, later returning to earn his diploma.
 After graduation, Frehley held a string of short-term jobs, including mail carrier, furniture deliverer, messenger, taxi driver, and liquor store delivery person.